MARIN MAN TO MAN: REFECTIONS

 Will it help you?
 I can't say, but you

 won't know unless you give it a chance.
-Jill has been "clean"
+Jill finished chemo years ago, but we still

 cringe every time there is a new pain, bump or strange ailment.